 While backing up your files on an external drive separate from the network may not prevent attackers from accessing and encrypting your primary documents, it may offer you greater freedom of choice in the situation.
 Knowing you have all your critical information safely stored away may allow you to ponder whether the stolen data is worth the ransom money demanded.

 Suppose the stolen files do not contain any critical or sensitive information.
 The individual or organization may decide not to pay and move on with their day using the backed-up data.

 Like a positive Covid-19 patient, the best way to stop the virus from spreading is to quarantine the infected.
 Some variants may try to access and apply to other connected drives and linked devices when activated.
 Cutting the network access to other potential victims could stop the spread of the dot and the theft of even more sensitive documents.

 Viruses and the encryption of documents may make computers unstable.
 Therefore, it is recommended to keep the infected device switched on as turning it off could result in volatile data loss and slim chances of recovery.

 If a hacker's virus has infected your data, it might be wise to seek the help of a digital forensic.
-In some instances, your data may be recovered without paying the ransom, as some computers store backup copies of their files, which may not have been noticed and deleted by the malware.
+In some instances, your data may be recovered without paying the ransom, as some computers store backup copies of their files, which the malware may not have noticed and deleted.

 Some forensics can also create a backup of your computer's files and attempt to decrypt the data without the hacker's knowledge.
 Some free decryptors are now available online, which can be tried on a copy of your infected files.
 While there is no certainty that the decryption keys found online will work on your virus, it costs nothing to try and evade a ransom.